Best Piano Brands Review in 2018

 Steinway & Sons have been in the piano manufacturing business for over 160 years.
 The company is dedicated to providing precision pianos that meet the needs of professional performers.
 The most popular model is the Steinway D, which is arguably the best piano in the world.
 Other notable options include the Boston Performance Edition and the Essex studio upright piano.
 The Boston Performance Edition piano is suitable for students.
 The Essex upright is perfect for the piano teacher or pianist who has limited space.
 Since the Steinway D runs from $30,000 to $100,000 dollars, it's one piano you'll want to purchase from an authorized retailer.
 The Essex is the only option that is recommended for purchase online.

 Kawai makes sleek-looking and sophisticated pianos.
-They trail Yamaha when it comes to the best piano brands on the market.
+They have been trailing Yamaha when it comes to the best piano brands on the market in the early 2000.
+Kawai has been making further improvements on their piano since 2008 and many piano retailers favors Kawai over Yamaha due to its sound quality.
 However, they have unique designs that should appeal to the up and coming professional or hobbyist.
 The tone production of these pianos is high-quality, and you'll enjoy the ability to get some of the best piano technology at a low entry price.
+The most well known Kawaii digital piano are the CE220 series.
+They cost more than a regular Yamaha brand but the touch of the piano button and the quality of the sound output are way over magnificent.
 These pianos are significantly less than the top piano brands, but you'll still get a quality piano you can enjoy at home.

-Suzuki offers some high-quality piano options that are geared to the entry-level professional and savvy consumer.
+Suzuki are not just well known for its music learning books, but they also offers some high-quality piano options that are geared to the entry-level professional and savvy consumer.
 The manufacturer is the leading manufacturer for education, and it's designed to have a long-lasting design that can stand a bit of abuse.
 These pianos don't generally increase in value, but you won't regret getting a Suzuki piano.
 The company makes 14 models, and the choice is largely going to be based on your budget and needs.
 You'll enjoy an exceptional playing experience, full sound and exceptional value.
 The company also offers a range of traditional and modern piano cabinet designs.
 It's also one of the few manufacturers that offers a digital piano in a baby grand form.